riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 Use case scenarios explain how a user works with a system to accomplish certain tasks or objectives.
-They outline the steps needed to achieve a set objective and also help define system requirements, derived from the user stories, which can be found in the Appendix A.
+They outline the steps needed to achieve a set objective and also help define system requirements, derived from the user stories, which can be found in the Appendix A. The corresponding UML is illustrated in figure 7.2.

 | Use Case ID | Use Case Description |
 |--------------|------------|